reshanmadushanka/new-order-api/README.md

 ## Features

 - Create new orders via a REST API.
-- API authentication using Laravel Passport.
 - Queue system to handle high API request load.
 - Client-side storage using IndexedDB.
-- Web form to submit orders and view stored data.

 ## Requirements